jellitBarack/nexus/README.md

 * Sort reports by date desc
 * Size of reports
 * Generate a text report of the failure that could be pasted in a case
+* Add metadata at the top of the reports

 # Installation
 ## Python libraries